 Dia de Los Santos Inocentes

 Soon after Christmas, Spain has another reason to feast, the Dia de Los Santos Inocentes (Holy Innocents’ Day).
-This is the equivalent of April Fools Day and it’s celebrated throughout the country with lots of jokes and pranks, on December 28th.
+This is the equivalent of April Fools Day and it’s celebrated throughout the country with lots of jokes and pranks on December 28th.
 It wasn’t always like that, though.
-This Spanish tradition has its origins in the biblical story of King Herod, who ordered the massacre of all Bethlehem’s innocent male babies to make sure new-born Jesus will not survive to become the king of Israel.
+This Spanish tradition has its origins in the biblical story of King Herod, who ordered the massacre of all Bethlehem’s innocent male babies to make sure newborn Jesus would not survive to become the king of Israel.

 La Nochevieja (New Year’s Eve)